-Insurance assesses value of life from practical economic usefulness, so a "child" who doesn't produce income but spends income isn't worth much.
+Insurance assesses value at life from practical economic usefulness, so a "child" who doesn't produce but spends isn't worth much.

 Dr. Dorothy Mercer's (1993) research of 286 victim advocates, 64% of which were family members of someone killed, shows that 1/6 lost their jobs.
 40% noted financial changes -- 13% of those said positive (insurance?)
 The remainder said financial changes were negative.